LEAD: An EEG Foundation Model for Alzheimer's Disease Detection: Datasets Preprocessing

-This is a publicly available dataset provided by Dr. Dennis Duke of Florida State University~\cite{vicchietti2023computational,nour2024novel}, as we name it to ADFSU\footnote{\url{https://osf.io/2v5md/}}.
+\paragraph{ADFSU.} This is a publicly available dataset provided by Dr. Dennis Duke of Florida State University~\cite{vicchietti2023computational}, which we refer to as ADFSU\footnote{\url{https://osf.io/2v5md/}}.
 It contains data from 80 AD subjects and 12 healthy subjects.
 Each subject has a recording with a sampling frequency of 128Hz and an 8-second trial collected across 19 standard channels (Fp1, Fp2, F7, F3, Fz, F4, F8, T3, C3, Cz, C4, T4, T5, P3, Pz, P4, T6, O1, and O2) during both eye-open and eye-closed resting-state conditions.
-The preprocessing steps includes band-pass filtering within the range of 0.5–30 Hz, and an experienced EEG expert removes artifacts caused by movements.
-We perform secondary preprocessing to match the pipeline of our method.
+The preprocessing steps include band-pass filtering between 0.5 and 30 Hz, and an experienced EEG expert removes artifacts caused by movement.
+The data files are organized into "AD" and "Healthy" folders, with each folder containing "Eyes\_open" and "Eyes\_closed" subfolders to indicate the different tasks.
+Each task folder contains subject folders labeled with ID numbers, and all the data are stored in channel\_name.txt files.
+Note that the eye-open data for the healthy subject with ID 5 is empty.
+For simplicity, we manually copy the eyes-closed data for this subject and use it as the eye-open data, avoiding handling empty files in the code.
+All subsequent preprocessing steps followed the same pipeline, without band-pass filtering or artifact removal.